ajkamel/ajkamel/README.md

 ### How to Give Me Feedback

 - Be direct and specific
-- Focus on impact rather than intent (intent is still important just dont lose sight of the goal)
+- Focus on impact rather than intent (intent is still important just don't lose sight of the goal)
 - Suggest alternatives when possible
 - Don't wait for a formal review—immediate feedback is valuable